yuki-inaho/nanosam2/README.md

 Although the inference speed of the SAM2.1 Hiera backbones is already quite fast on GPUs, it is still difficult to deploy on edge devices.
 This repository aims to provide a more efficient alternative for SAM2.1 inference, with a focus on backbones that are smaller and faster to deploy.

+## Installation

-## Dependencies and Prerequirements
+### Dependencies and Prerequirements

- - Create a new Python 3.10+ environment and clone the repository.
+ - Create a new Python 3.12+ environment and clone the repository.
  - Install the dependencies listed below:

 ```
-pip install matplotlib torchvision tqdm hydra-core pycocotools requests iopath
+pip install matplotlib torchvision tqdm hydra-core pycocotools requests iopath opencv-python
 ```

  - Install the repository as editable package `pip install -e .`

+### Download checkpoints

+You can find and download pretrained nanosam2 checkpoints [here](https://drive.google.com/drive/folders/15wApVHwqJGunjDP_cx5YZDCTEKliOMCQ?usp=sharing).
+Each backbone was trained for 10 epochs on 14 SA1 datasets, i.e. ~175k images.

-## Inference
+## Inference Demos

+All inference demos are executed on the [Bedroom](https://github.com/facebookresearch/sam2/blob/2b90b9f5ceec907a1c18123530e92e794ad901a4/notebooks/videos/bedroom.mp4) video file, shared in the original [sam2](https://github.com/facebookresearch/sam2) repository.

 ### Video

 Load all frames of a video at once into Nanosam2 and perform tracking of objects from any frame.
-To use the script you have to obtain all frames of the video as `.jpg` file.
+To run the video demo you have to obtain all frames of the video as `.jpg` file.
 Place all `.jpg` files in the same directory and pass the directory to `video_frames_demo.py`.

 Extracting all frames of a video uns FFmpeg: